outten/roguelytics_rails_gem/README.md

 end
 ```

 Roguelytics create an ActiveJob for each of the following actions: CREATE, UPDATE, DELETE.

+Note: when running in *DEVELOPMENT* mode, the ActiveJob will run in the foreground (perform now).
+In all other modes, it will be enqueued and run later (perform later).
+You must setup ActiveJob with a backend.
+Instructions are [here](http://edgeguides.rubyonrails.org/active_job_basics.html)

 The GEM will pass the object's class name and ID to Roguelytics.
-IF the model responds to "name", the name of the model will also be passed and can be used for reporting.
+If the model responds to "name", the name of the model will also be passed and can be used for reporting.

 Contributing
 ------------